 Snorkeling equipment: fins

-The third indispensable element!
-Your engine, your seven-legged boots!
-Two imperatives: comfort and efficiency.
-A fin is made up of a foot part and a blade.
 Fins are called "shoe" or "adjustable".
 The former are "closed" and correspond to sizes.
 Adjustable fins remain open at the heel and have a strap that grips the back of the ankle.
 They are generally less comfortable and offer lower performance.

-Let's take a look at footwear.
-Today's footwear is often of varying thicknesses or made of rubber of different hardnesses: the hardest to transmit force (underside of foot, side rails, upper end above toes), the softest for comfort (instep and ankle).
-The footbed must be soft and comfortable, yet snug and rigid enough to transmit force from your foot to the canopy.
+Today's footwear is often of varying thicknesses or made of rubber of different hardnesses: the harder to transmit force (underside of foot, side rails, upper end above toes), the softer to ensure comfort (instep and ankle).

 The junction between the foot part and the blade must be as wide as possible, to ensure efficient transfer of the force of the stroke.